 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov), predicts that job growth for elementary school teachers, excluding special education teachers, will increase 12% between 2012-2022.
-Additionally, the BLS reported that the median annual salary for these teachers was $53,590 as of May 2013.
+The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov), predicts that job growth for elementary school teachers, excluding special education teachers, will increase slower than the average through 2028.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $95,270 or more per year, whereas the bottom 10th percentile earned $37,780 or less per year.